inforkgodara/whatsapp-bulk-messages-without-saving-contacts/README.md

 driver.quit()
 print("The script executed successfully.")
 ```
 Note: The script may not work in case if the HTML of web WhatsApp is changed.
+If you face any problem please do let me know.
+Surely I will help you out.

 Find it on youtube. https://youtu.be/KBe26Kk5d9c